-If you’re interested in entering the Saul Bell Design Award competition (the 2017 entry deadline is October 27), Kathleen Nowak Tucci is the person to talk to.
+If you’re interested in entering the Saul Bell Design Award competition, Kathleen Nowak Tucci is the person to talk to.
 She’s a two-time winner in the Alternative Metals/Materials category: She won first place in 2015 for her “Hummingbird Necklace,” and in 2016, her “Secret Garden Necklace” took home second place.
 I recently spoke with Kathleen to get a glimpse into the process from someone who’s been there more than once.

 From Applicant to Award-Winner